 From 1991-1993, Rosner served as VP for Domestic Affairs at the Washington-based Progressive Policy Institute, the in-house think tank of the Democratic Leadership Council.
 He was a contributing author of PPI’s Mandate for Change (Berkeley Books, 1992), the volume widely seen as the policy blueprint for the first term of the Clinton Administration; and contributing author of With All Our Might: A Progressive Strategy for Defeating Jihadism and Defending Liberty (Rowman & Littlefield, 2006).

 Rosner is the author of The New Tug-of-War: Congress, the Executive Branch, and National Security (Carnegie, 1995), as well as articles in Foreign Affairs, Foreign Policy, TIME, The Financial Times, The Washington Post, The Washington Times, The Miami Herald, The Hill, and other publications.
 His analysis of U.S. foreign policy has been featured on CNN, the McNeil-Lehrer News Hour, and National Public Radio.
-Rosner is a member of the Council on Foreign Relations, and served as co-chair of the bi-partisan U.S. Committee on NATO.
+Rosner is a life member of the Council on Foreign Relations.